laky/hn-slow-italian/README.md

 This is a very quick and dirty implementation, errors when accessing the websites need to be handled better etc. Use at your own risk.

-Go to https://hn.lingually.ai/ to learn more.
+Go to https://hn.lingually.ai/ to learn more and find the latest episode.

 Follow and give feedback at https://twitter.com/LinguallyAI.